Braytonio/Braytonio.github.io/aboutme.md

 ### Current Projects

-I have just finished testing a ton of flat-file CMS solutions and a ton and a half of static site generators over the past few months.
+I have just finished testing a ton of [flat-file CMS]](http://www.flatphile.co/) solutions and a ton and a half of [static site generators](https://www.staticgen.com/) over the past few months.

-I have a working toolset now, one that I am fairly adept and using -- considering I majored in poetry -- and would like to start building sites for NGOs -- in Portuguese, ONGs and OSCIPs -- artists and professionals, hosting them here on GitHub if possible.
+I have a working toolset now, one that I am fairly adept at using -- considering I majored in poetry -- and would like to start building sites for NGOs -- in Portuguese, ONGs and OSCIPs -- artists and professionals, hosting them here on GitHub if possible.

 I am hosting my personal wiki with [Nearly Free Speech](http://sambodianas.nfshost.com/) but to my shame cannot even afford their rock-bottom prices.

-I need to get back to paying translation gigs -- softrware manuals might be a good gig.
-I could write-translate them and also [publish them](https://readthedocs.org/).
+I really need to get back to paying translation gigs -- software manuals might be a good niche.
+I did a little of that in my New York days, during which I did a little of everything

+I could write-translate docs and also [publish them](https://readthedocs.org/).